mlensment/rebot/README.md

 The configuration is found in the config.py file (in root).
 Configuration file includes comments on how to configure Rebot and should be self explanatory.

-#### Caveats
+There is one caveat though.
 When changing the `SERVO_MIN_WIDTH` make sure you reconfigure your servo driver with the same or lower `--min` value in `init.sh` in your home path.
 Do not go too low though, otherwise you may ruin your servo motors.

 ### Running Rebot